aengl/cocoon-demo/examples/simple-api/README.md

 ## Inspecting Data

-Cocoon comes with many ways of inspecting data, but try the following three:
+Cocoon comes with many techniques to inspecting data, but try the following three:

 - Open the browser's developer tools and click on a port.
 You will see the data for that port in the console.